Kraven01/BindOnEquipTracker/README.md

 If you detect wrongly assigned items or missing items, feel free to report an issue through the GitHub or CurseForge project page.
 It is also possible to submit missing expansion/instance data through the above methods.

+## License
+This addon is licensed under the MIT License.
+See the LICENSE file for details.